 Children may also bring a packed lunch but this should not include fizzy drinks, cans of drink, sweets or chocolate bars.

-We have a lunchtime Code of Conduct, where we encourage everyone to say "PLEASE"and "THANK YOU" and to sit appropriately at the table!
-Prayers thanking God are said before eating.
+We have a lunchtime expectations, where we encourage everyone to be polite, sit appropriately and enjoy social time at the table!

-We are proud of our Healthy School's Award and encourage children in KS2 to bring a piece of fresh fruit for a morning snack.
+We encourage children in KS2 to bring a healthy morning snack.
 Children in the EYFS and KS1 are provided with a piece of fruit as part of the "Free Fruit for Schools Scheme".

-Children are allowed to bring a named water bottle, containing plain water only, into their classrooms.
+Children are encouraged to bring a named water bottle, containing plain water only, into their classrooms.
 Water coolers are available in school to refill bottles.

 We are also part of the "Cool Milk for Schools Scheme" and details can be obtained from the School Office.

-The wearing of school uniform is firmly established at Stone St. Mary's Church of England Primary School.
+The wearing of school uniform is well established at Stone St. Mary’s Church of England Primary School.

 Children must wear sensible shoes at all times and these should be black – trainers are not allowed.

-Sensible hairstyles are expected in school - Excessive hair gel and patterns shaved in heads are not allowed.
-Long hair must be tied back or braided using simple black, brown, green or white hair bands.
+Sensible hairstyles are encouraged for school.
+Long hair must be tied back using simple black, green or white hair bands.

 For P.E. the children need black shorts, a plain white tee-shirt and black plimsolls.
 Trainers can be worn by Key Stage 2 children for outdoor P.E. lessons.
 Children may wear a tracksuit for outdoor PE in the winter months.